Jellyfish at Aquarium Pula

 Moon jellies

-Aurelia is a cosmopolitan genus of scyphozoan jellyfish, with around 30 species described to date and many more thought to exist.
-It is one of the so-called cryptic species, which are morphologically almost identical and can only be distinguished by molecular analysis.
-The moon jellyfish has a transparent body with characteristic rings, or gonads, in the centre of its bell.
-In our exhibition you can see Aurelia coerulea, the most common jellyfish in the Adriatic Sea, as well as moon jellies from different parts of the world.
+Aurelia is a cosmopolitan genus of scyphozoan jellyfish in which about 30 species have been described so far, although it is assumed that there are more.
+It belongs to the so-called cryptic species — species that are almost identical morphologically and can only be distinguished by molecular analysis.
+The moon jellyfish has a transparent body with four characteristic circles, or gonads, in the center of its bell.
+The species is distributed in temperate and warm seas and tolerates a wide range of salinity.
+In our exhibition, you can see Aurelia coerulea, the most common jellyfish in the Adriatic Sea, as well as moon jellyfish from different parts of the world.

 Chrysaora hysoscella